Cognigy/Documentation/docs/en/docs/live-agent/reports/labels.md

 The chart will be updated with the corresponding data related to the selected label and time span.

-A report can be generated for various [time spans](overview.md) using the the drop-down list.
+A report can be generated for various [time spans](overview.md) using the drop-down list.
 By default, time span is set for the last seven days.

 <figure>